-10 Indian influential personalities thriving in their field in 2023 | www.lokmattimes.com
+10 Indian Influential personalities thriving in their field in 2023 | www.lokmattimes.com

 Founder and CEO of Arowa Webtech and Managing Trustee of Arowa Foundation, Manali Soni is a Digital Marketer and Business Developer by profession.
 She is committed to doing extensive research on current market needs, developing strategies, and bringing the best digital marketing and branding solutions for clients.

-She has successfully generated 100 per cent reference business for her company for over 6 years now.
+She has successfully generated 100% reference business for her company for over 6 years now.

 Her utmost focus rests on delivering the finest, most innovative, and most engaging solutions that help a business create a strong presence across the internet.